 return most_common

 The most-common word isn’t very surprising, in retrospect.
-Often, the most common word in an English document is “the”.
+It’s quite often the most common word in an English document.

 A Few Good Data Structures